History of Andrew Wiggins in Timeline

 2012: FIBA Americas Under-18 Championship

-In 2012, Andrew Wiggins participated in the FIBA Americas Under-18 Championship, leading the team in scoring with 15.2 ppg and helping the Canadian junior national team win a bronze medal.
+In 2012, Andrew Wiggins participated in the FIBA Americas Under-18 Championship, where he led the team in scoring with 15.2 ppg and helped the Canadian junior national team win a bronze medal.

 February 7, 2013: 57-Point Game

-On February 7, 2013, Andrew Wiggins scored 57 points in a 111–59 win over Marietta College, responding to criticism in a Sports Illustrated article.
+On February 7, 2013, Andrew Wiggins responded to criticism from a Sports Illustrated article by scoring 57 points in a 111–59 win over Marietta College.

 April 2013: Jordan Brand Classic All-American Game

-In April 2013, Andrew Wiggins played in the Jordan Brand Classic All-American game in Brooklyn, scoring 19 points.
+In April 2013, Andrew Wiggins played in the Jordan Brand Classic All-American game in Brooklyn, scoring 19 points and tying Julius Randle for the lead scorer on the East team.

 May 14, 2013: Commitment to Kansas